Boneyard Challenge Events

-SDDA will again fund provincial Boneyard competitions in order to provide national-level challenges to all SDDA competitors.
-At least one event will be approved in each province in which we receive hosting applications.
-SDDA will cover all venue and award costs so hosts will not be out of pocket for fixed costs, even if a new pandemic wave results in venue closures.
+SDDA is thrilled to again fund provincial Boneyard competitions in order to provide national-level challenges to all competitors.
+SDDA will cover all venue and award costs so hosts will not be out of pocket for fixed costs.

 SDDA has set parameters for the size and characteristics of the search areas so that searches across the country will be as similar as possible.
 Also, in order to reduce travel, no official judge is required.
 An experienced person to set hides and judge and two timers is all that is needed.

 For those new to the Boneyard Challenge, it is based on the Boneyard portion of America’s Top Dog competition (from 2020).
 You can watch the A&E show on YouTube.
 The detection challenge can be seen here at 2:48 https://www.youtube.com/watch?v=1UTiPJ-A0N0…